lowlighter/metrics/README.md

 Spotify does not have *personal tokens*, so it makes the process a bit longer because you're required to follow the [authorization workflow](https://developer.spotify.com/documentation/general/guides/authorization-guide/)...
 Follow the instructions below for a  *TL;DR* to obtain a `refresh_token`.

-Sign-in to the [developer dashboard](https://developer.spotify.com/dashboard/) and create a new app.
+Sign in to the [developer dashboard](https://developer.spotify.com/dashboard/) and create a new app.
 Keep your `client_id` and `client_secret` and let this tab open for now.

 ![Add a redirect url](.github/readme/imgs/plugin_music_recent_spotify_token_0.png)